awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.managingappenv.elb.md

 **To turn on the HTTPS port**

-1. Create and upload a certificate and key to the AWS Identity and Access Management \(IAM\) service\.
-The IAM service will store the certificate and provide an Amazon Resource Name \(ARN\) for the SSL certificate you've uploaded\.
-For more information on creating and uploading certificates, see the [Managing Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) section of *Using AWS Identity and Access Management*\.
+1. Create a new certificate using AWS Certificate Manager \(ACM\) or upload a certificate and key to AWS Identity and Access Management \(IAM\)\.
+For more information about requesting an ACM certificate, see [Request a Certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html) in the *AWS Certificate Manager User Guide*\.
+For more information about importing third\-party certificates into ACM, see [Importing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
+If ACM is not [available in your region](http://docs.aws.amazon.com/general/latest/gr/rande.html#acm_region), use AWS Identity and Access Management \(IAM\) to upload a third\-party certificate\.
+The ACM and IAM services store the certificate and provide an Amazon Resource Name \(ARN\) for the SSL certificate\.
+For more information about creating and uploading certificates to IAM, see [Working with Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingServerCerts.html) in *IAM User Guide*\.

 1. Specify the HTTPS port by selecting a port from the **HTTPS Listener Port** drop\-down list\.

-1. In the **SSL Certificate ID** text box, enter the Amazon Resources Name \(ARN\) of your SSL certificate \(e\.g\., `arn:aws:iam::123456789012:server-certificate/abc/certs/build`\)\.
+1. In the **SSL Certificate ID** text box, enter the Amazon Resources Name \(ARN\) of your SSL certificate\.
+For example, **arn:aws:iam::123456789012:server\-certificate/abc/certs/build** or **arn:aws:acm:us\-west\-2:123456789012:certificate/12345678\-12ab\-34cd\-56ef\-12345678**\.
 Use the SSL certificate that you created and uploaded in step 1\.
-For information on viewing the certificate's ARN, see [Verify the Certificate Object](http://docs.aws.amazon.com/IAM/latest/UserGuide/index.html?InstallCert.html) topic in the *Creating and Uploading Server Certificates* section of the *Using IAM Guide*\.

 To turn off the HTTPS port, select **OFF** for **HTTPS Listener Port**\.